SG-Moderation/SmartGuard3/README.md

 To run the bot locally, you can clone this repository to your computer, customise the environment variables defined in the `start.bat` or `start.sh` file according to the description of each variable/key provided above, and run the `start.bat` or `start.sh` file to start the bot.

-## Using the SmartGuard 3 Action Logging Features
+## Using the SmartGuard3 Action Logging Features

 SmartGuard3 comes along with several logging commands to keep track of warnings, temp-bans, and perma-bans issued to a player.
 It stores this information in an SQLite database.
 These commands work both from `IRC_WARNINGS_CHANNEL` as well as the Discord channels that the SmartGuard Discord bot has access to.
 The bot command prefix is `!`.
 In Discord, you can also run these as [slash commands](https://support.discord.com/hc/en-us/articles/1500000368501-Slash-Commands-FAQ).